Career Definition for a Behavioral Health Nurse

 Behavioral Disorder Counselor

 Those with a desire to help individuals with behavioral issues should consider a career in behavioral disorder counseling.
 Behavioral disorder counselors meet with clients, analyze problems and educate clients and their families about issues, goals and the process.
 They also create treatment plans, recommend resources that may help and assist clients in overcoming bad behaviors and addictions through counseling.
 A master's degree is required for professionals who offer private counseling sessions in addition to licensure through examination and the completion of a set number of clinical hours.
 Less education and experience might open up the door to entry-level jobs in the social service support field.
-Substance and behavioral disorder counselors can expect to see a huge 22% increase in job opportunities during the 2014-2024 decade, as predicted by the BLS.
-In 2015, the BLS also determined that substance abuse and behavioral counselors earned an average yearly income of $42,920.
+Substance and behavioral disorder counselors can expect to see a huge 23% increase in job opportunities during the 2016-2026 decade, as predicted by the BLS.
+In 2017, the BLS also determined that substance abuse, behavioral disorder, and mental health counselors earned an average yearly income of $46,560.